 for their home exams due next month are facing numerous hardships and the lone BSNL

-tower is unable to function due non-
+tower is unable to function due non-availability of electricity.

 Chairman, Bana Area

 It was a wonderful experience to attend the 3rd National RTI Convention at Shillong,

 once known as the ‘Scotland of the East’ by the British.
 The three day convention

 was a conglomeration of activists comprising of the young and old, villagers and